How to build a website that converts customers

 "Am I taking a risk buying from a small business?"

-Include testimonials from satisfied customers.
+Include testimonials or online reviews from satisfied customers.

 Demonstrate the scale of your business ("Thousands of orders shipped").